Chidiagb/alx-low_level_programming/README.md

 # ALX Low Level Programming

-A low-level programming language is a programming language that provides little or no abstraction from a computer's instruction set architecture—commands or functions in the language map that are structurally similar to processor's instructions.
+A low-level programming language is a programming language that provides little or no abstraction from a computer's instruction set architecture commands or functions in the language map that are structurally similar to processor's instructions.

 # Table of Contents